dancerfly/django-brambling/README.rst

 appropriately.
 Once that's done...

 1. Install fabric (if you don't have it already): `pip install fabric`
-2. Run `fab -H name-of-server install_salt`.
-This will install our server configuration tool, `salt <http://saltstack.com/>`_, on the server, which will handle most of the heavy lifting for you.
+2. Run `fab -H name-of-server deploy:branch-name`.
+This will do the following:

+  * Installs our server configuration tool, `salt <http://saltstack.com/>`_, which will handle most of the heavy lifting for you.
+This only happens if salt isn't installed yet.
-3. Run `fab -H name-of-server deploy:branch-name`.
-This will deploy the code for the named branch to the given server and then run salt_call.
+  * Syncs your local pillar data with the remote version using rsync.
+  * Deploys the specified branch from Github.
+  * Runs salt.
+  * Runs migrations.
+  * Collects static files.

+  Each of these steps can also be run individually.

 You should now be done!
 Run `fab` with no arguments to see a full list of commands, or check out fabfile.py!